Mapping between the classical and pseudoclassical models of a relativistic spinning particle in external bosonic and fermionic fields. I: Mapping into Lagrangian with a local supersymmetry

 Let us now discuss the question of a modification of the above equations in the case when instead of the usual Hamilton operator in equation (\ref{eq:9e}) one takes its supersymmetric extension, i.e., considers the equation in the form

 Here, following \cite{fradkin_1991} in second parentheses we have introduced the $\gamma_5$ matrix into the definition of the linear Dirac operator.
-This operator $\bigl(\gamma_{\mu\!}\gamma_5 D^{\mu} + m \gamma_5\bigr)$ should be believed as an odd function.
-We will seek a solution of equation (\ref{eq:9p}) also in the form of a power series (\ref{eq:9r}) only under condition that the function $S$ is considered as an usual commuting function, whereas the spinor functions $f_0, f_1,\ldots$ should be considered as those containing both Grassmann even and odd parts.
-The equations (\ref{eq:9t}) and (\ref{eq:9y}) are modified as follows
+This operator $\bigl(i\hbar\,\gamma_{5}\gamma_{\mu\!}D^{\mu} - m \gamma_5\bigr)$ should be believed as an odd function.
+The expansion (\ref{eq:9r}) is modified as follows